 Labor relations and collective bargaining are the fundamental services for which the MCAI was created.
-All MCAI contractor members are signatory to either Plumbers & Steamfitters Local 33 or Plumbers & Pipefitters Local 125.
+All MCAI contractor members are signatory to Plumbers & Steamfitters Local 33 and/or Plumbers & Pipefitters Local 125.
 These relationships with organized labor have evolved into close partnerships.

 Each chapter appoints contractors to a negotiation committee.
 The MCAI’s role in collective bargaining is dictated by the respective contractor negotiation committee.
 Whether it be as lead negotiator or consultant, the MCAI staff prepares statistics, drafts contract language, seeks legal counsel as needed and acts as the overall central point of contact for all labor negotiation activities.

 Trust Fund Representation

 Federal law requires that health, pension and apprentice training trust funds be jointly administered by management and labor.
 Born out of the labor agreements negotiated between the MCAI and our labor partners, the management trustees on these funds are appointed by the respective MCAI chapter contractor members.